SGDDNB/CLIPreg/README.md

 #> ENSG00000187961  2.228106  3.7949139  3.59028074  3.0119944
 ```

-To load your own data use
+To load your own data use:

 ``` r
 # If you want to input your own data